confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     <img src="images/login.png" width=50% height=50%>
 </div>

 2. If you are logging in for the first time, you will see a self-guided wizard that walks you through spinning up a cluster.
-Please minimize this as we will walk through those steps in this workshop.
+Please minimize this as you will walk through those steps in this workshop.

 ***

 ## <a name="step-2"></a>**Create an Environment and Kafka Cluster**

 An environment contains Kafka clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
-We’ve seen companies use environments to separate Development/Testing, Pre-Production, and Production clusters.
+You’ve seen companies use environments to separate Development/Testing, Pre-Production, and Production clusters.

 1. Click **+ Add Environment**.
 Specify an **Environment Name** and Click **Create**.